flungo-docker/libnetwork-container/README.md

 **NOTE:** Make sure you are using Docker 1.9 or later

-To start the driver and make it available for use with `docker network commands` the following command should be used:
+To start the driver and make it available for use with `docker network`, commands the following command should be used:

 ```console
 $ docker run -d \